Are Flights Really Cheaper on Tuesdays? (Myth vs. Reality)

 Is it cheaper to fly on a Tuesday?

 Yes — this is different from booking on Tuesday.
-Flying on Tuesday or Wednesday is genuinely 10-30% cheaper than flying on Friday or Sunday because demand is lower on mid-week days.
+Flying on Tuesday or Wednesday is genuinely moderate cheaper than flying on Friday or Sunday because demand is lower on mid-week days.
 The savings come from when you depart, not when you purchase.

 Do airlines still release sales on Tuesdays?